About Us

 Our History

-Since 2009 AACHWA has:
+Since 2009 we have:

-• delivered a variety of skills and professional development programs for its member art centre staff, boards and artists
+• Delivered a variety of skills and professional development programs for its member art centre staff, boards and artists;

-• provided links to legal assistance, human resource advice and services for its art centre members in times of peak HR demand
+• Provided links to legal assistance, human resource advice and services for its art centre members in times of peak HR demand;

-• acted as a representative voice for art centres to the wider arts sector and to funding bodies at all levels of government
+• Acted as a representative voice for art centres to the wider arts sector and to funding bodies at all levels of government;

-• acted as an effective conduit between art centres and funding bodies, the corporate sector, and government stakeholders.
+• Acted as an effective conduit between art centres and funding bodies, the corporate sector, and government stakeholders.

-AACHWA programs and services are currently helping WA art centres to:
+Our programs and services are currently helping WA art centres to:

-• stabilise their operations and remain steady in volatile conditions
+• Stabilise their operations and remain steady in volatile conditions;

-• improve certain skills of their core staff and/ or their artists
+• Improve certain skills of their core staff and/ or their artists;

-• reach wider markets for their work
+• Reach wider markets for their work;

-• communicate with each other more effectively to encourage collaboration and cross-fertilisation of skills and knowledge.
+• Communicate with each other more effectively to encourage collaboration and cross-fertilisation of skills and knowledge.

 Mission and Values